How You Can Use Data to Improve Your Restaurant’s Sales & Efficiency

 Gather the Right Information

 Before you can dig through your business’s data and start making changes, you need to start collecting it.
-And there’s lots to collect.
+And there are lots to collect.

 Every interaction with your customers is a source of data.
 And that data is valuable.
 If your customers place an order, and your team enters the order into your POS, information gets collected.
 When a customer orders through your online ordering site, mobile app, or in-store kiosk, that same data is sent to your POS.

 But, not all channels are equal.
 If you accept orders through third-party delivery services, you won't receive customer information.
 You'll only receive the order itself, the order time, and payment.
 Read why third-party delivery information isn't collected in this article.